 About Dr. Yau

 Dr. Yau was born and raised in Toronto, Ontario and graduated from the University of Western Ontario with a Bachelor of Science degree.
 He continued his education at McGill University where he graduated from the M.D., C.M. program in 2009.
 He then completed residency training in Orthopedic Surgery at the University of Toronto.
 Dr. Yau specialized in adult hip and knee reconstruction during his fellowship at Lenox Hill Hospital in New York City.
-His Board Certifications include Fellow of the Royal College of Surgeons of Canada and Licentiate of the Medical Council of Canada.
+His Board Certifications include the American Board of Orthopaedic Surgery and Fellow of the Royal College of Surgeons of Canada.
 He has professional affiliations with the American Academy of Orthopaedic Surgery and Canadian Orthopaedic Association, just to name a few.

 Dr. Yau treats hip and knee problems caused by arthritis and injuries.
 He has special expertise in hip and knee replacement, including advanced procedures such as direct anterior hip replacement, custom total knee replacement, hip resurfacing, and revision surgery.
 He utilizes less invasive surgical approaches to facilitate rapid recovery.
 Dr. Yau also offers reconstructive and joint-preserving arthroscopic procedures of the knee and shoulder with a focus on improving pain and function.

-American Board of Orthopaedic Surgery – Board Eligible
+American Board of Orthopaedic Surgery – Board Certified

 McGill University – Quebec, Canada